oliverservin/hey-world/drafts/landing-prompt.md

 ## What audience is it for?

 This writing is for developers who share my struggle with writing effective marketing copy.
+By the end of this guide, you'll have a repeatable process for writing landing pages as a developer.

 ## How it's distinctive?